 Note: The gathered information should be interpreted and analyzed by an IBM XIV professional.
-The information saved in the file does not include any analysis of the gathered information.
+The generated file does not include any analysis of the gathered information.

-The following is an example of the displayed output when using xiv\diag:
+The following is an example of the displayed output when using xiv_diag:

+''' xiv_diag

+Welcome to the IBM XIV diagnostics tool, version 2.4.0.

+This tool will gather essential support information from this host and save the information to a file.

+Please specify the directory into which the xiv_diag file should be saved [default: /tmp]: '''

+When prompted to specify a directory, either press Enter to generate the report file in the default folder (/tmp in Linux as shown in the example above), or enter a different path.

+Alternatively, if you want to define the directory in advance and avoid the directory prompt, use the -p or --path argument right after the xiv_diag command, and then specify the folder path.
+This eliminates the need for entering the folder path in a second step.
+For example:

 '''

-xiv_diag
+xiv_diag -p /var/log/

-Welcome to the IBM XIV diagnostics tool, version 2.0.0.

-This tool will gather essential support information from this host and save the information

-to a file.

-Please specify the directory into which the xiv_diag file should be saved [default: /tmp]:

 '''

-When prompted to specify a folder path, either press Enter to generate the report file in the default folder (/tmp in Linux as shown in the example above), or enter a different path.

-Alternatively, you can use the -p or --path argument right after the xiv\diag command, and then enter the folder path.
-This eliminates the need for entering the folder path in a second step.
-For example:

-xiv\diag -p /var/log/